-Half-million dollar contribution from Valero aids fundraising effort for Aquarium’s Caribbean Journey expansion
+Million dollar contribution from Whataburger aids fundraising effort for Aquarium’s Caribbean Journey expansion

 CORPUS CHRISTI, TEXAS – The Texas State Aquarium is excited to announce another significant gift for Campaign Caribbean, the Aquarium’s capital campaign which will fund the largest expansion in its 24-year history.
-Today, continued partner Valero announced a generous $500,000 gift to Campaign Caribbean, which surpassed the crucial midway point of achieving its $50 million goal earlier this year and has a groundbreaking scheduled for late this year.
+Today, longtime partner Whataburger announced a generous $1 million gift to Campaign Caribbean.
+The gift is earmarked for the naming of a 4D theater in the Caribbean Journey experience – the first theater of its kind south of San Antonio.

-The $50 million Caribbean Journey addition – which completes the final two phases of the Aquarium’s original master plan – will transform the Texas State Aquarium from a leading regional aquarium to one of the top aquariums in the nation.
+The $50 million Caribbean Journey addition will introduce Aquarium guests to the sights, sounds, and vibrant wildlife of the Western Caribbean.
+Its construction will complete the final two phases of the Aquarium’s original master plan and will transform the Texas State Aquarium from a leading regional aquarium to one of the top aquariums in the nation.

 In late 2012, the Texas State Aquarium launched the leadership phase of Campaign Caribbean, a capital campaign to raise the necessary funds for construction of the Caribbean Journey wing.
 At 65,000 square feet, the new Caribbean Journey wing will be significantly larger than the original Gulf of Mexico exhibit building.
 “The new wing will be 50 percent larger, however, in terms of indoor exhibit space.
 It will more than double what we currently have,” said Aquarium President & CEO Tom Schmid.
 “This is going to be a multi-level, highly immersive, state-of-the-art experience.”

 Visit texasstateaquarium.org/caribbean to take the Caribbean Journey.